dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 Subscription needs the JWT in which `$USER`, expiry, and other variables are declared.
 The JWT is passed from GraphQL client as key-value pair, where the key is Header given in schema and the value is the JWT.
-For example in our case, the key is Authorization and the value is the JWT.
+For example in our case, the key is `Authorization` and the value is the JWT.

-Most of the GraphQL clients have a separate header section to pass Header-JWT key-value pair while from apollo client it is passed in connectionParams as follows.
+Most of the GraphQL clients have a separate header section to pass Header-JWT key-value pair while from Apollo client it is passed in `connectionParams` as follows.

 ```javascript
 const wsLink = new WebSocketLink({
   uri: `wss://${ENDPOINT}`,